marcverhagen/corelex/README.md

 CoreLex2 is a lexicon of nouns structured around systematic polysemy as found in WordNet.
 The original CoreLex was developed in the late nineties by Paul Buitelaar in his dissertation (*CoreLex: Systematic Polysemy and Underspecification*, PhD Thesis, Computer Science, Brandeis University, February 1998).

 CoreLex2 is a follow up project that expands on CoreLex.
+Expansion is partially by using WordNet 3.1 instead of WordNet 1.5, but also by adding more information on nominals and by trying to expand the approach to verbs.
+There is now a CoreLex2 based on WordNet 3.1, but many of the other additions are still in progress.

 This repository contains the following: